 |A well loved casserole of ground beef, and I like to also add smoked sausage, seasoned with sweet onion and bell pepper and a cream soup sauce and topped with crispy, crunchy tater tot potatoes and cheese.|

 Tater Tot CasseroleTater tots.
 Little pillows of deep fried shredded potatoes.
 I mean, c'mon... how can you not love those little bite sized crunchy bites of goodness?
-On the rare occasion that we eat Sonic, I guarantee I'm gettin' the tater tots.
+On the rare occasion that we eat Sonic, I guarantee I'm gettin' the tater tots y'all!

 Ah yes... and let us not forget the fabulous famous Tater Tot Casserole!
-A recipe I'm pretty sure every southerner has in their recipe box.
+Sometimes called Cowboy Casseroles, it's a recipe I'm pretty sure every southerner has in their recipe box.
 The basic tater tot casserole is very simple, including cream of something soup, cheese, milk or sometimes sour cream, seasoned simply with a bit of salt and pepper, and is usually served as a side dish.
 Somebody along the way thought to add meat to make it a more substantial main dish, usually ground beef or turkey.
 Some folks layer the ground beef in the bottom of the casserole raw, but I prefer to pre-cook mine and drain off the fat.

 Well, y'all know I can never leave well enough alone, right?